lupidan/apple-signin-unity/README.md

 ### Checking credential status

-This should be the first thing to check when the user starts the app, and there is an already logged user with an Apple user id.
+This is used to verify that an Apple User ID is still valid.

 Given an `userId` from a previous successful sign in.
 You can check the credential state of that user ID like so: